bela-varga/short-writing-sorter/README.md

 ## Wishlist / ToDo list

 - update look to be better, separate functionalities more
-- add possiblity to add multiple texts at the same time
 - some refactor?
 - add functionality to search all texts for a tag
 - add functionality to search all texts for a category